 I'm a high heel wearing writer, magician, sleuth, and twin mama with tattoos.
-I take care of the kids by day and write and give Baby Prep classes by night.
+My not-so-secret past includes doing time as the Editor of Playgirl magazine.
 I get personal on Mommy With Tattoos and mouthy at Daily Momtra.
-I'm obsessed with taking naps, 70s vintage, chocolate chip cookies, reality TV, Mexican food, and my husband's meatballs (this is not a naughty reference).
+I'm obsessed with taking naps, 70s vintage, chocolate chip cookies, reality TV, and Mexican food (not too spicy, please).

 East St. Paul, Minnesota, resident Christopher Lollie was on his way to pick up his kids from school when he got there a little early and did what most parents would do -- have a seat in a public area to wait until it was time.
 Lollie said he had about 10 minutes to spare before his kids were released and during that time he was approached by an "irate man."
 Lollie began walking toward the school entrance through the skyway when a female police officer began walking with him and asking for his name.
 That's when Lollie began filming the incident on his phone.